deanwatson2030-cpu/sealspinning-file/README.md

 # sealspinning-file
-download this for the single file
+download single.html for the funny stuff or seals